realjockel/noorg-docs/blog/2024-12-04-noorg/index.md

 ## **Caution: Pre-Alpha Stage** ⚠️

-Noorg is currently in **pre-alpha**, which means it’s powerful but still evolving.
-Bugs and instability may occur, so we encourage you to experiment cautiously and back up your data.
-Your feedback will help shape Noorg into the ultimate note-taking platform.
+**Caution**: Noorg is currently in a pre-alpha stage.
+While it offers powerful features, it is still under active development and may not be stable.
+We strongly advise starting slowly and backing up your note directory regularly.
+Experiment with Noorg in a safe environment to discover its potential without risking your important data.

 ---

 ## **Join the Noorg Community** 🤝

 Noorg is **free**, **open source**, and **community-driven**.
 We believe in building tools together that empower people to think freely and creatively.
 Join us on this journey to redefine note-taking.

 - [GitHub Repository](https://github.com/realjockel/noorg)
 - [Documentation](https://github.com/realjockel/noorg#readme)